First global migration pact approved at U.N. in bid to 'prevent suffering'

 Already have an account?
 Log in

-A new pact for promoting safe migration that's supported by 190 countries has been advancing through the United Nations without participation from the United States and Hungary.
+A new global pact for promoting safe migration is advancing at the U.N. without the participation of the U.S. and Hungary.

 The defeat of a U.S. nominee reflects broad dissatisfaction with Trump's policies on migration, economy and trade.